玉川大学 研究所

 Yutaka Sakai Professor, Ph.D

-Computational Theory / Computational Psychology
+Computational Theory / Computational Psychology / Theory of Neural Computation

 The brain is an excellent learning machine.
 Animals can learn appropriate behavior for various situations, although they have never experienced completely identical situation in their life.
 It implies that the brains can extract significant information for selection of behavior from huge sensory and stored information.
 The current computers can not yet do such excellent extraction of information.
 In order to clarify how animals can do, I am exploring the mechanisms of strange phenomena observed in brain and behavior of animals, from a view point of physics.
 I am tackling the unexplored topic of constructing a theoretical framework for learning mechanism of animals linking from neural systems to behavior.